Alireza8hi/Bank_Application/README.md

 1. if you want to pay installment in day more than 1, see raise error in database, but app run currently
 2. add loan score after give money, so it's not min money in last two month for loan score
 3. don't show sum_of_pay and sum_of_unpaid for installments to admin(for user show currently)
-4. admin can't do transaction for user(we see amount is not valid), because check_amount function in mysql doesn't give access to admins

 ---
 ### weaknesses